wulfland/package-demo/README.md

     > **Note:**
     > If you want to create new releases, you have to update the version in `package.json`.
 Otherwise the build will fail.

-12. Automatically set package numer
+12. Automatically set package number
     You can automate this step by adding the `NPM-Version` action and set it to the tag of the release:

     ```YAML